SAT Placement Validity Study

-This customized study will help you evaluate your use of SAT and/or SAT Subject Test scores and other measures in your course placement decisions.
+This customized study will help you evaluate your use of SAT score(s) and other measures in your course placement decisions.
 It will show you how well these criteria work alone and in combination to predict whether a student is likely to be successful in a specific course at your school.

 An ACES placement study helps you optimize your placement policies, which benefits both your institution and your students: Appropriate placement cuts down on time wasted when students take classes they’re not prepared for or classes they could skip.